tvilight4/MyBlog/docs/index.md

 In order to understand the details of the entire codebase, how the columns were analysed for each individual category and how does the react UI aid in the diagnosis annotations click [here](page3.md).

-During the entire course of the project we documented our work and progress on hackmd.
+During the entire course of the project we documented our work and progress on hackmd and kept on updating the Readme of our GitHub Repository

 ## Contributions